ThoughtWorks-SEA/developer-training/docs/javascript/mocks.md

 If you find yourself calling `.mockReset()` on multiple mocks, there is a command that let you reset all mocks in one line: `jest.resetAllMocks()`.

 Thus there is a difference between clearing and resetting.

+See the [mock functions api reference](https://jestjs.io/docs/en/mock-function-api) for more.

 ### Creating spies on existing functions